What are Your Mobile Phone Network Options in New Zealand?

 First things first, the coverage in New Zealand is usually stated with this kind of statement: “Covers 90% of places where Kiwis work and play.”
 This means that a network may only cover 50% of the country but 90% of the place where the population lives.

 New Zealand is blessed with incredible huge national parks and mountainous sections where coverage is non-existent.
 This means that every small percentage in the numbers below makes a huge difference.
-With that in mind, here are the coverage claims from each network:
+With that in mind, here are the coverage claims from each New Zealand cellphone network:

 - Spark: Covers 98.5% of places where kiwi work and play